Macrosociology is a sub-field of sociology. “Macro” means “large”; thus, the term describes the analysis of large-scale social phenomena.

 The key sociological paradigms underpinning macrosociology are functionalism and conflict theory.

-Functionalism looks at society as a whole, and how the institutions making up a society evolve to maintain social order and stability.
+Functionalism in sociology looks at society as a whole, and how the institutions making up a society evolve to maintain social order and stability.

 It is a social theory that is associated with the macro perspective because it looks at large structures.
 The word of Emile Durkheim on “functionalist equilibrium” supported lots of macro-analyses of society.